pypeit/PypeIt/doc/help/pypeit_identify.rst

                             should be [0,1,...] for multiple slits, 0 for only one slit.
 If creating a new WaveCalib with the -n flag, this is not necessary. (default: 0)
-      -m, --multi           Are we making multiple trace solutions or just one?
+      -m, --multi           Set this flag to make wavelength solutions for multiple slits.
                             (default: False)
-      -n, --new_sol         Do you want to do the entire wavelength solution from scratch? (default: False)
-      --det DET             Detector index (default: 1)
+      -n, --new_sol         Set this flag to construct a new WaveCalib file, rather than using the exising one automatically identified by the -s flag (default: False) --det DET             Detector index (default: 1)
       --rmstol RMSTOL       RMS tolerance (default: 0.1)
       --fwhm FWHM           FWHM for line finding (default: 4.0)